leweyg/lewdo/README.md

 <a href="https://leweyg.github.io/lewdo/index.html">![lewdo](lewdo/lewdo.png)</a>

 ## Introduction
 'lewdo' is a text-based 3D windowing and application environment.
-Both the output display and input system are modelled as simply 3d buffers of text with update events (see `string3`).
-Much as UNIX processes have 'standard in' and 'standard out' file streams associated with each, lewdo applications simply use a 3d buffer (with frame update events) to model both the standard input and standard output streams of the application.
+Both the output display and input systems are modelled as simply 3d buffers of text with update events (see [string3](##string3)).
+Much as UNIX processes have 'standard in' and 'standard out' file streams associated with each, [lewdo applications](##lewdo_app) use a 3d buffer (with frame update events) to model both the standard input and standard output streams of the application.
 Sub-processes can then be created to host inner content, such as buttons or labels, and user interfaces can be naturally built out there-by.
 Currently it is hosted within an HTML page as pure CSS; WebGL/XR and Unity versions are in the works.

 ### Background

 Designing a 3D interface is a complex problem; 'lewdo' attempts to tackle a subset of these design problems within the somewhat artificial context of a purely 'text-based 3d interface'.
 It contains numerous apps, and data models to explore interaction within that environment.

 Also yes, the author ( <a href="http://www.lewcid.com/lg/aboutme.html">Lewey Geselowitz</a> ), is aware that non-text-based 3D interfaces exist and provide additional levels of control than ASCII allows (he generally works on AR/MR/VR and even <a href="http://www.4dprocess.com/4d/index.html">4D interfaces</a>).
-This effort is mostly just a test of the idea of an XR system-terminal interface within which both the input and output are similarly typed 3d 'scenes' (as AR/XR get more complex, the description of the input scene and output scene formats are tending towards unification; see his work on <a href="https://unity.com/products/unity-mars">Unity MARS</a>, a useful tool for simulating complex environments as application inputs); plus it reminds him of the old-days when every letter mattered; while also providing space to really explore 3D interaction in a pure form.
+This effort is mostly just a test of the idea of an XR system-terminal interface within which both the input and output are similarly typed 3d 'scenes' (as AR/XR get more complex, the description of the input scene and output scene formats are tending towards unification; see his work on <a href="https://unity.com/products/unity-mars">Unity MARS</a>, a useful tool for simulating complex environments as application inputs); plus it reminds him of the old-days when every letter mattered; while also providing space to really explore 3D interaction in a pure context.

 ## Example App